awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 **synch/sxlock/innodb/index\_tree\_rw\_lock**
 Many similar data manipulation language \(DML\) statements are accessing the same database object at the same time\.
 Try using multirow statements\.
 Also, spread the workload over different database objects\.
 For example, implement partitioning\.

+For more information on troubleshooting synch wait events, see [Why is my MySQL DB instance showing a high number of active sessions waiting on SYNCH wait events in Performance Insights?](https://aws.amazon.com/premiumsupport/knowledge-center/aurora-mysql-synch-wait-events/)\.

 ## Aurora MySQL thread states<a name="AuroraMySQL.Reference.thread-states"></a>